 We take a look at the top five facts about the new Maruti Suzuki Ciaz diesel which make it a force to be reckoned with.

-With the launch of the new Ciaz diesel, Maruti Suzuki has debuted its first-ever in-house developed diesel engine which brings the era of the old Fiat-sourced 1.3-litre Multijet motor to a close, on the Ciaz at least.
+With the launch of the new Ciaz diesel, Maruti Suzuki has debuted its first-ever in-house developed diesel engine.
 Besides being a major milestone for the homegrown carmaker, the new motor adds an important dimension to Maruti Suzuki's present and future product strategies.
 We take a look at the top five noteworthy facts about the new Ciaz diesel which make it an even tougher contender to compete with.